SpencerJobe/TypesJS/README.md

 # TypesJS

-TypesJS is an optional runtime type checking system for JavaScript.
+TypesJS is a runtime type checking system for JavaScript.
+You put the types where you want them, when you what them.

 ## Easy to "Install"